Judy Tyrus: Dance Theatre of Harlem

 DTH performed Allegro Brillante, with a Tchaikovsky score and choreography by George Balanchine, in 1989.
 The review by Jennifer Dunning mentioned some problems in partnered sequences of Tyrus and Augustus van Heerden, but also said they were "redeemed by a last fine series of supported turns.
 But Allegro Brillante was otherwise danced to the hilt, with the dancers conveying not simply the steps and the impulse of the music but the feeling of dancing the ballet.
 Their pleasure was infectious."
 Dunning reviewed the same ballet performed three years later, writing "Judy Tyrus was a glamorous ballerina, but there were rough connective passages in her dancing."

 In 1993 Alex and ra Tomalonis reviewed the Kennedy Center Opera House performance of Gisele.
 They wrote, "Tyrus, who's both delicate and spunky, could be the prototype for an American Giselle... she's light, though not quite ethereal, and the strength of her dancing becomes a metaphor for her courage...
 Her mad scene, though, was a collection of moments that didn't add up to a coherent whole... until nearly the end, and her dancing was so strong that it didn't seem plausible that her heart was failing her."

-Anna Kisselgoff reviewed the 1997 performance at Aaron Davis Hall, City College, of three Ballanchine ballets.
+Anna Kisselgoff reviewed the 1997 performance at Aaron Davis Hall, City College, of three Balanchine ballets.
 She wrote, One could admire the playfulness of Ms. Tyrus and Mr. Shellman in the Sanguinic duet...
 In all, pure dance with a dramatic edge.

 Curator, archivist

 Tyrus served as the Curator and archivist for DTH until 2015.
 She worked on organizing the company's legacy records, which had been dispersed throughout the building, with some stored in unsafe and inaccessible places.
 With grants from The Andrew W. Mellon Foundation and the National Park Service/Save America's Treasure, she worked to preserve the unique and culturally important history of the DTH.

-Among her projects was the 2009 exhibition celebrating the company’s fortieth anniversary, Dance Theatre of Harlem: 40 Years of Firsts, in the Vincent Astor Gallery at the New York Public Library for the Performing Arts.
+Among her projects was the 2009 exhibition celebrating the company's fortieth anniversary, Dance Theatre of Harlem: 40 Years of Firsts, in the Vincent Astor Gallery at the New York Public Library for the Performing Arts.
 She said, "We were crafting something much more important than any one of us...
 Everything we did onstage and off was scrutinized, so nothing could be disorderly or half-baked.
 We strived to be the best in every way."